01-02 - Foundations - Dig Foundation

 Inner footing strings

-It's useful to also tie strings 40 inches in from the outer footing strings.
-40" is the width of the footing from the outer edge of the outer Form-a-drain to the outer edge of the inner Form-a-drain ie the edge closest to the center of the building).
-The 40" is also two times the 20" that the footing edge is from the center of the 8" concrete cavity wall.
+It's useful to also tie strings the footing width in from the outer footing strings.
+This width is the width of the footing from the outer edge of the outer Form-a-drain to the outer edge of the inner Form-a-drain ie the edge closest to the center of the building).
+The width is also two times the width that the footing edge is from the center of the concrete cavity wall.
 It's good to attach these inner strings as it allows you and the digger operator to visualize the width of footing trench you need.
 The inner strings are just a guide rather than a formal reference (the outer strings are the formal reference).

 Don't dig until properly marked out